plone/plone.app.contenttypes/docs/README.rst

 Uninstalling
 ------------

-To remove plone.app.contenttypes and return full functionality to old content and restore the AT-based default-types you have to install the import step "Types Tool" of the current base profile.
-Follow the following steps:
+Uninstalling the default-types is not supported in Plone 5.
+If you really want to switch back to Archetypes-based types you have to to the following:

+* Go to the ZMI
+* In portal_types delete the default-types
-* in the ZMI navigate to portal_setup and the tab "import"
+* In portal_setup navigate to the tab 'import', select the profile 'Archetypes Content Types for Plone' and install all step including dependencies.
-* in "Select Profile or Snapshot" leave "Current base profile (<Name of your Plonesite>)" selected.
-This is usually Products.CMFPlone
-* select the Types Tool (usually Step 44)
-* click "import selected steps"

-Any content you created based on plone.app.contenttypes will not be editable until you reinstall plone.app.contenttypes.
+Any content you created based on plone.app.contenttypes will no longer be editable until you reinstall plone.app.contenttypes.

 Dependencies
 ------------

 * ``plone.app.dexterity >= 2.0.7``.
 Dexterity is shipped with Plone 4.3.x.
 Version pinns for Dexterity are included in Plone 4.2.x.
-For Plone 4.1.x you need to pin the correct version for Dexterity in your buildout.
-See `Installing Dexterity on older versions of Plone <http://developer.plone.org/reference_manuals/external/plone.app.dexterity/install.html#installing-dexterity-on-older-versions-of-plone>`_.
+For Plone 4.1.x you need to pin the right version for Dexterity in your buildout.
+See `Installing Dexterity on older versions of Plone <http://docs.plone.org/external/plone.app.dexterity/docs/install.html#installing-dexterity-on-older-versions-of-plone>`_.

 * ``plone.dexterity >= 2.2.1``.
 Olders version of plone.dexterity break the rss-views because plone.app.contenttypes uses behaviors for the richtext-fields.

-* ``plone.app.event >= 1.1b1``.
+* ``plone.app.event >= 1.1.4``.
 This provides the behaviors used for the event-type.

 * ``plone.app.portlets >= 2.5a1``.
 In older version the event-portlet will not work with the new event-type.

-These are the version-pinns for Plone 4.3.3:
+These are the version-pinns for Plone 4.3.4:

 .. code:: ini